 Select the drive to install ESXi 7.0 using the Up and Down arrow keys and press Enter, as illustrated in Figure 16.
-My hosts have three drives.
-I install ESXi 7.0 on the 120GB drive.
-The 250GB drive is for Host Cache.
+My hosts have three drives, I install ESXi 7.0 on the 120GB drive, and the 250GB drive is for Host Cache.
 The 500GB drive is for a local datastore (barely large enough for vCenter 7’s Tiny configuration option).

 Note: 120GB, 250GB, and 500GB are the advertised sizes.
 Usable capacity, as shown in Figure 16, is different.

 Select the keyboard layout and press Enter, as illustrated in Figure 17.

 Type in your Root password and press Enter, as illustrated in Figure 18.

 Press F11 to confirm the hard drive for the installation, as shown in Figure 9.
 If the hard drive is incorrect, press F9 to return to the previous screen, select the correct hard drive and continue.